-In politics Thompson served as a Republican committeeman and managed the campaign of a “good government” gubernatorial candidate in 1904.
-A few years later he failed in his own bid to run for mayor, promising he would bring efficiency to government while improving schools and roads.
+In politics, Thompson served as a Republican committeeman and managed the campaign of a “good government” gubernatorial candidate in 1904.
+A few years later he failed in his own bid to run for mayor, promising he would bring efficiency to the government while improving schools and roads.
 In the 20s he financed a personal crusade against handguns.

-Despite John R. Thompson’s progressive politics, his business would go down in history as one that refused to serve Negros.
+Despite John R. Thompson’s progressive politics, his business would go down in history as one that refused to serve Negroes.
 Or, as civil rights leader Marvin Caplan put it in 1985, “If the chain is remembered today, it is not for its food, but for its refusal to serve it.”
 Thompson died in 1927.

 The group was looking for a case that would test the validity of the district’s 19th-century public accommodations laws.
-After three years in the courts the Thompson case (for which the Washington Restaurant Association raised defense funds) made its way to the Supreme Court which affirmed the so-called “lost” anti-discrimination laws of 1872 and 1873 as valid.
+After three years in the courts, the Thompson case (for which the Washington Restaurant Association raised defense funds) made its way to the Supreme Court which affirmed the so-called “lost” anti-discrimination laws of 1872 and 1873 as valid.

 Over the years the Thompson chain absorbed others, including Henrici’s and Raklios.
 At some point, possibly in the 1950s, the original Thompson’s concept was dropped.